Vagus Nerve Stimulation

 Vagus nerve stimulation (VNS) is a treatment option for children with epilepsy who do not respond to medication, are not candidates for epilepsy surgery, and will not tolerate or have not responded to the ketogenic diet.

-How does VNS work
+How does VNS work?

-How the VNS works is unknown.
 VNS attempts to control seizures by sending small pulses of energy to the brain from the vagus nerve, which is a large nerve in the neck.

-When the child feels a seizure coming on, he/she may activate the impulses by holding a small magnet over the battery.
+When the child feels a seizure coming on, he/she may manually activate the impulses by holding a small magnet over the battery.
 In many people, this will help to stop the seizure.

 Side effects of VNS